codacy-badger/Aptacode.StateNet/README.md

 #### How to Configure the Network
 List all of the states your application needs.
 Then consider the relationships between those states in order to determine your system's Trigger events.
 Create a connection by assigning a weight to every way that a Trigger can change a given state.

 Weights can be as simple or dynamic as you need.
-For example, a dice will have 6 states, 1 Trigger (`roll`), and each state has a hard coded weight of 16.66%.
+For example, a dice will have 6 states, 1 Trigger (`roll`), and each state-connection (all 36 of them [6X6]) has a hard coded weight of 16.66%.
 A more complex system might use a lamda equation to load a weight from a file (this latter example is unusual, but not impossible).

 There are three approaches you can use to define a network: